lfriedrichs/active-record-practice-playlister-lab-seattle-web-030920/README.md

 The `artist_id` of 1 points to the row in the Artist table where the id is 1.
 And the `genre_id` of 1 points to the row in the Genre table where the id is 1.

-These foreign keys, in conjunction with the ActiveRecord association macros (`belongs_to`, `has_many`, `has_many through`) will allow us query to get an artist's songs or genres, a song's artist or genre, and a genre's songs and artists entirely through ActiveRecord provided methods on our classes.
+These foreign keys, in conjunction with the ActiveRecord association macros (`belongs_to`, `has_many`, `has_many through`) will allow us to query to get an artist's songs or genres, a song's artist or genre, and a genre's songs and artists entirely through ActiveRecord provided methods on our classes.

 ### Some Notes

-1. If you're having issues with your migrations not running or not representing the state of what you think your database should be run:
+1. If you're having issues with your migrations not running or not representing the state of what you think your database should be, run:

 ```
 rm db/playlister-dev.db
 rm db/playlister-test.db
 ```

-That should clear out your test and development database and force the migrations to run again with:
+That should clear out your test and development databases.
+Then run the migrations again with:

 ```
 rake db:migrate SINATRA_ENV=development